flutter/website/src/development/platform-integration/platform-channels.md

 To comply with channel's main thread requirement, you might need to jump from a background thread to iOS's main thread to execute a channel method.
-Youc an accomplish this in iOS by executing a [block][] on the main [dispatch queue][]:
+You can accomplish this in iOS by executing a [block][] on the main [dispatch queue][]:

 In Objective-C: